-When you open Avaya Gxxx Manager or access CLI, you must enter a user name.
+When you access CLI, you must enter a user name.
 The user name that you enter sets your privilege level.
 The commands that are available to you during the session depend on your privilege level.
 If you use RADIUS authentication, the RADIUS server sets your privilege level.